JACoW-org/docs-ECRIS/docs/InvitedOrals/SSSPCsetup.md

 ![](img/abstracts_reviewing.png)

-For IPAC, the SPC is normally divided into small working groups composed of a Track Group Coordinator per Track Group (Main Classification) from the hosting region, and a Co-Coordinator from one of the other regions.
+For ECRIS, the SPC is normally divided into small working groups composed of a Track Group Coordinator per Track Group (Main Classification) from the hosting region, and a Co-Coordinator from one of the other regions.
 In some instances, extra persons are added.

 Prior therefore to assigning permissions, the Roles of *SPC Member*, and *Track Group Coordinator/Convener/Judge* and the relevant persons for each of the Tracks need to be set up in the *Organization / Roles* setup screen.
 The Coordinators/Conveners might be called **MC1 Convener**, **MC2 Convener**, **MC3 Convener** etc. for example.
 Behind each Role, the names of the persons should have been entered: